 Snow has continued to accumulate over the past few days, much to the delight of Touille, our rat terrier.
-Not one to typically enjoy cold weather, she loves being outside and loves her mini tennis ball more than she hates the cold.
+Not one who typically enjoys cold weather, she loves being outside and loves her mini tennis ball more than she hates the cold.
 After lazily just throwing her ball in the yard for several days to entertain myself with her antics, I was feeling cooped up in the house and wanted to see how winter had transformed our forest.
 It was time to get outside with Touille to enjoy the dog days of winter.

 Noun that refers to a small animal with a long tail and soft fur that eats nuts and lives in trees

-While we don’t allow her to take part in this pastime – or chase cats, people on bikes, etc. – she’s long since ceased to care.
-Simply hearing the word sends her into a frenzied panic to find the squirrel.
-She doesn’t have to even come anywhere near it to have a rollickin’ good time.
+While we don’t allow her to take part in this pastime – or chase cats, people on bikes, etc – she’s long since ceased to care that she can’t “chase.”
+Simply hearing the word squirrel sends her into a frenzied panic to find the squirrel.
+She doesn’t have to come anywhere near one to have a rollickin’ good time.

 Time and time again, I sent her racing out into the snow, where she’d suddenly pounce, confident she must be right on top of one of the elusive little rodents.